libgdx/libgdx.github.io/wiki/articles/maven-integration.md

 And browse to [http://127.0.0.1:8080/index.html](http://127.0.0.1:8080/index.html)

 ## IDE Integration
-Eclipse, Intellij Idea and NetBeans all support Maven projects in some form.
-The archetype goes to great lengths to make your libGDX project usable within Eclipse and Intellij Idea.
+Eclipse, Intellij IDEA and NetBeans all support Maven projects in some form.
+The archetype goes to great lengths to make your libGDX project usable within Eclipse and Intellij IDEA.
 NetBeans is unsupported at the time of writing.

 While Maven is IDE agnostic, the plugins for GWT and Android are not.
-Plugins for Eclipse differ in how the interpret the Maven configuration for GWT and Android projects from those in Intellij.
+Plugins for Eclipse differ in how the interpret the Maven configuration for GWT and Android projects from those in Intellij IDEA.
 The following sections describe how to import a project into both IDE's after creating it using the libGDX archetype.

 ### Eclipse
 Before you can import your project, you need to install the following Eclipse plugins: